peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

         string displayName,
         PeterO.Mail.Address address);

-Initializes a new instance of the [PeterO.Mail.NamedAddress](PeterO.Mail.NamedAddress.md) class using the given display name and email address.
+Initializes a new instance of the[PeterO.Mail.NamedAddress](PeterO.Mail.NamedAddress.md) class using the given display name and email address.

 <b>Parameters:</b>